ipspace/ansible-examples/LLDP-to-Graph/README.md

 ```
 dot -Tpng network.dot >network.png
 ```
+The 'disable-LLDP-on-edge' playbook can be used to rollout LLDP on STP P2P links while keeping it disabled on STP edge ports.
+This keeps the topology free from LLDP speaking hosts.

 * Enjoy, modify and submit a pull request when you add something awesome

 ## More information